|2004-11-19, 04:50 PM||#1|

 1. Make sure you are not on a VOD or music channel.

-2. Hold the pause key on the remote for at least 10 seconds until the mail light flashes on the front.
+2. Hold the pause key on the remote for at least 10 seconds until the mail light flashes on the front (if applicable).
 Release the pause button

 3. Press page up (sometimes simply labelled with a +) on the remote and then you can page up/down through the screen info.